How to Visit El Árbol del Tule during the Covid-19 pandemic

 So some facts about the tree, which is a Montezuma cypress and has been classified as the world's largest tree, ie the stoutest tree or the tree with the largest girth.
 This was measured at 42m but it is heavily buttressed, and ignoring that, it is still the tree with largest diameter: 9.38m.

-How I got from Oaxaca to Tule:
+How to get from Oaxaca to Tule:

 I walked the 10km in 2 hours.
 Coming back, I took a local bus.
 8 Pesos.
 There are also 'taxi colectivos' which cost 12 Pesos, as informed by the ladies in the local market.
 The bus terminates in Centro, on the Periférico, near the Zadapi Hotel, which is not far from the Andaina Hostel.